Sawwit/Monte-Carlo-Methods/README.md

 For the Heatbath method: see real_heatbath...

-Further please note the requirements.txt
+Further please note the requirements.txt for the needed python modules

 ### The _DATA folders